abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 const uncurry = <A, B, C> (f:(a:A) => (b:B) => C) => (a:A, b:B ) => f(a)(b)
 ```

 There is a lot to say about these two functions, starting from the fact that its existence gives rise to an interesting relationship between the concept of a *product* and the concept of a *morphism* in category theory, called the *adjunction*.
 But we will cover this later.
-For now we are interested in the fact the the two function representations are isomorphic, formally $A\times B\to C\cong A\to B \to C$.
+For now we are interested in the fact the two function representations are isomorphic, formally $A\times B\to C\cong A\to B \to C$.

 By the way, this isomorphism can be represented in terms of programming as well.
 It is equivalent to the statement that the following function always returns `true` for any arguments,